modelint/flatland/README.md

 ### Summary

 1. Install Python 3.12 on your machine (you might be okay with an earlier version, but all bets are off)
-1. Set up a virtual environment so your path variables, python version, etc are all correct for this installation
+2. Set up a virtual environment so your path variables, python version, etc are all correct for this installation
-2. Activate that environment so the settings take effect
+3. Activate that environment so the settings take effect
-3. Update your pip for that environment, always a good idea
 4. Install flatland
 5. Check version
 6. Generate a diagram from an example file